smr99/lego-hub-tk/README.md

   11 Winner!
 6                                 7226b 2020-12-29 22:00:17  cis5eAYFX5bd scratch
 ```

-## Initial Configuration
+## Configuration

-Additional configuration is required to use Bluetooth:
+Out of the box, the software uses the USB cable to connect to the hub.
+It will automatically determine the correct USB device.

+If the auto-detection does not work on your system, or if you wish to use bluetooth, the connection can be specified by configuration file.

+If using Bluetooth:
 1. Pair the hub with your system.
 Use your system's regular tool for doing this.
    - also see https://dwalton76.github.io/spikedev/repl.html
 1. Obtain the hub's Bluetooth address -- likely using the same tool as in the previous step.
 It will be in the form of six hexadecimal number separated by colons; e.g. 38:0B:3C:AA:B6:CE
    - darwin shell can provide a list `system_profiler SPBluetoothDataType`
    - linux `hciconfig`

+Create and edit the configuration file:

 1. Locate the correct user_config_dir for your system (see https://pypi.org/project/appdirs/) and create a sub-directory named 'lego-hub-tk'.
    - For linux, this will be `mkdir ~/.config/lego-hub-tk/`
-1. Copy the file lego_hub.yaml to the newly-created directory.
+1. Copy the template file lego_hub.yaml to the newly-created directory.
    - For linix, this will be `cp lego_hub.yaml ~/.config/lego-hub-tk/lego_hub.yaml`
-1. Edit your copy of lego_hub.yaml to set the correct Bluetooth address.
+1. Edit your copy of lego_hub.yaml, following the notes in the template file.
    - For linix, this will be `nano ~/.config/lego-hub-tk/lego_hub.yaml`